socketsupply/docs/apps/dynamo/index.md

 ## Editing

 When you select a row, it will open the value editor.
 Since DynamoDB rows are just objects, a tree is a good way to progressively disclose the value.
+From here you can change the type of a property, edit, delete and add new properties.

+> Note: the `partition` and `range` properties are only editable on new records.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/dynamo/images/value-editor.png"/>